TheDahoom/seo-demo/README.md

 # SEO demo

 This is a demo site for [sk-seo](https://github.com/TheDahoom/sk-seo).
+A dead simple, no dependencies, svelte component that automates a lot of the annoying SEO parts for you.
+Also optionally includes functionality for social media preview support

 ## Tech Stack
 | Tech     | Url             |